Events

 Broadcasting events

-Actors can publish events to all connected clients with this._broadcast(name, data)
+Actors can publish events to all connected clients with this._broadcast(name, data).
+For example:

 chat_room.tsclient.ts